davidkuch/RetailDashboard/readme.md

 ## Future Improvements & Current Limitations
 - The **backend does not currently support filtering** by time range and product category; these filters are applied on the frontend.
 - The **Leaderboard display** does not currently allow users to **change the number of top products** displayed.

-Here’s an improved version with better clarity and structure:

----

 ## Setup